Balint817/SearchPlusPlus/README.md

 ## Usage Guide

-**First things first, I recommend saving a bunch of filters you wrote beforehand, and copy-pasting them into the game as needed, cause typing these each time is annoying**
+**First things first, I recommend saving a bunch of filters you wrote beforehand, and copy-pasting them into the game as needed, cause typing these each time is annoying\
+Alternatively, check out the `Custom tags` section.**

 All advanced searches made using this mod must be preceded by `search:`